Online Multi-Contact Receding Horizon Planning via Value Function Approximation: Simulation Studies

 As the \cref{tab:computation_cs1} indicates, in the offline mode (unlimited time budget), the baseline can achieve a 100\% episodic success rate on the moderate slope terrain with only 1-step Prediction Horizon (\gls{ph}).
 This means the baseline can successfully find solutions for all the cycles (100\% offline cycle-wise success rate).
 However, due to the non-convex nature of the centroidal dynamics constraint, the baseline has nearly half of the cycles (48.69\%) fail to converge online (time out).

 In contrast, the experiment result of multi-fidelity \gls{rhp} demonstrates that we can \textit{improve the computation efficiency by trading off the model accuracy in the Prediction Horizon (\gls{ph}).
-However, the trade-off cannot be arbitrary.} For instance, although our first multi-fidelity \gls{rhp} candidate features the simplest model in the \gls{ph} (linear \gls{com} dynamics), it always fail to complete an episode after a few cycles, no matter how many steps lookahead we assign to the \gls{ph}.
+However, the trade-off cannot be arbitrary.} For instance, although our first multi-fidelity \gls{rhp} candidate features the simplest model in the \gls{ph} (linear \gls{com} dynamics), it always fails to complete an episode after a few cycles, no matter how many steps lookahead we assign to the \gls{ph}.
 This suggests that considering the angular dynamics in the \gls{ph} is critical.
 Indeed, despite we consider convex relaxed angular dynamics constraints in our second and third multi-fidelity \gls{rhp} candidate, both of them can achieve an offline episodic success rate of 72.5\% to 79.49\% with only 1-step \gls{ph}.
 Furthermore, owing to the relaxed dynamics model employed in the \gls{ph}, our second multi-fidelity \gls{rhp} candidate can achieve 69.22\% of the cycles converging online, which outperforms the baseline (51.31\% cycles computed online).
 This demonstrates that reducing the non-convexity of the \gls{to} problem can improve the computation efficiency.
 Moreover, as our third multi-fidelity \gls{rhp} candidate reduces the dimensionality of the convex relaxation (switching to point foot), it further improves computation efficiency and increases the online cycles-wise success rate to 75.11\%.

-To highlight the computation efficiency of our multi-fidelity \gls{rhp} approach, we compare the average computation time of our second and third multi-fidelity \gls{rhp} candidate against the baseline in \cref{tab:average_compute_time_multi_fidelity}.
-As the table indicates, when considering 1-step \gls{ph}, our second and third multi-fidelity \gls{rhp} candidate can achieve averagely 2.3x to 2.6x computation time gain than the baseline.
-Furthermore, as indicated in \cref{tab:average_compute_time_multi_fidelity}, our multi-fidelity \gls{rhp} candidates often have less time budget to spend, since they tend to generate motions plans with shorter duration.
-Nevertheless, owing to the improved computation efficiency, our multi-fidelity \gls{rhp} candidates still achieve higher online convergence rate than the baseline (see \cref{tab:computation_cs1}).
+In \cref{tab:average_compute_time_multi_fidelity}, we list the average computation time of the baseline and our second and third multi-fidelity \gls{rhp} candidates.

 On the other hand, we also notice that our second and third multi-fidelity \gls{rhp} candidate still have the risk to fail to converge, i.e. when considering 1-step \gls{ph}, the second and the third multi-fidelity \gls{rhp} candidate fail during 20.52\% to 27.50\% of the episodes due to convergence issues.
 Although we can improve the convergence rate by extending the length of the \gls{ph}, this can increase the dimensionality of the \gls{to} problem and hinders online computation.
 For instance, when considering 3-step \gls{ph}, both of our second and third multi-fidelity \gls{rhp} can achieve a high episodic success rate (97\%) that is close to the baseline.
 Nevertheless, this gives rise to 50.14\% and 94.25\% cycles fail to achieve online computation.
 In \cref{fig:ponton_single_motion}, we illustrate a sequence of simulation snapshots of our third multi-fidelity \gls{rhp} candidate with 1-step \gls{ph}, which achieves the best online convergence rate among all multi-fidelity \gls{rhp} candidates.